The economic costs of NCDs can be divided into direct and indirect costs.

-In the same year, the total of direct and indirect costs for the seven main NCDs was approximately CHF 74 billion.
-Cardio-vascular diseases, musculoskeletal diseases and mental disorders incurred the greatest costs.
-Indirect costs were particularly high for mental diseases and diseases of the musculoskeletal system.
+In 2011, the total of direct and indirect costs for the seven main NCDs was approximately CHF 74 billion.

 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).

-Non-communicable diseases (NCDs) are a burden not only on the person who is ill and those around them; they also bring about great direct and indirect costs to society.
+Non-communicable diseases (NCDs) are a burden not only on the person who is ill and those around them; they also entail high direct and indirect costs for society.
 A major objective of the NCD strategy is to curb all costs attributable to non-communicable diseases.

-The indicator shows the estimate of direct costs for all NCDs and the total of direct and indirect costs for the seven main NCDs.
-Direct costs are monetary expenditure that must be made for medical and non-medical measures.
-Indirect costs do not involve money.
-But a loss of resources occurs, mostly due to reduced productivity, due to absence from work, for example.
+Direct costs are monetary expenditure attributed to medical and non-medical measures.
+Indirect costs do not involve money but a loss of resources occurs, mostly due to reduced productivity (e.g. absence from work).
 Intangible costs such as pain or sorrow are not included in this cost estimate.